Leohub3000/xtts-rpi/README.md

 * Docker Compose
 * A machine with enough RAM and CPU resources for XTTS v2
 * A browser for the frontend
+* **Developed and tested on a Raspberry Pi 4B**

+This project was developed and tested on a **Raspberry Pi 4B** using CPU-based XTTS.
+It should also work on other Linux systems with sufficient resources, but performance may vary depending on the hardware.

 This project currently uses **CPU-based XTTS**.

 ## Project structure